 Tickets start at £4 / Free, with a Saturday day ticket (which gets you 2 workshops, 2 performance events, and FREE entry into the afterparty) costing just £30.

-As ever, if you’d like to come to the workshops and are claiming PIP, UC, or are on a reduced income, please contact us and we will arrange you a free or reduced price place. [contact: northernshortstoryfestival at gmail.com]
+As ever, if you’d like to come to our events and are claiming PIP, UC, or are on a reduced income, please contact us and we will arrange you a free or reduced price place. [contact: northernshortstoryfestival at gmail.com] Please contact us if you would like one.
+We do not ask for proof of eligibility.

 Five minutes.
 One Story.
 Can you tell a story in less time than it takes to hard-boil an egg?